Adoor: History

 Adoor was part of Central Travancore and was never directly under British rule.
 Adoor was a major town of both wealthy Hindu families and notable Saint Thomas Christian families.
 Adoor was never captured by King Marthanadavarma.

 Adoor Dharma Hospital (now known as Adoor General Hospital) was established in the 1880s during Travancore rule.

 In 1914, the first school opened in Adoor: Adoor Malayalam School, known today as Adoor Govt.
 UP School.

 In 1934, Mahatma Gandhi visited Adoor and laid the foundation stone of the present SNDP building situated near a private bus stand.
 The message of khadi and charkha gained more attention during this time.
 During the 1940s, communism started emerging in Adoor.
-SNDP and NSS have made great contributions to the development of Adoor.
+Both the SNDP and NSS have made great contributions to the development of Adoor.

 Administration

 Adoor is part of the Pathanamthitta district and is one of the two major revenue divisions of Pathanamthitta.
 Before the formation of the Pathanamthitta district in 1982, Adoor belonged to the Kollam district.
 Adoor's Assembly Constituency is a part of the newly formed Pathanamthitta Loksabha with the present MP being Shri Anto Antony.
 The present MLA of Adoor is Shri Chittayam Gopakumar.